-MIT Enterprise Forum Pan Arab & Saudi Arabia announce the names of the selected semifinalists on the competition’s websites and social media channels.
+MIT Enterprise Forum Pan Arab announces the names of the selected semifinalists on the competition’s websites and social media channels.

-On the day of the announcement, all teams (selected and non selected) will be notified by email about the result.
+On the day of the announcement, all teams (selected and non selected) will be notified by email about the results.

 Teams will also be provided with mentorship activities where they get the chance to network with professionals and investors.

-The bootcamp is an intensive 3-day training program designed to bootstrap teams for the final judging rounds.
-Participation is mandatory for at least 1 member from the founding (or management) team of the startup.
+The bootcamp is an intensive 2-day training program designed to bootstrap teams for the final judging rounds.
+Participation is mandatory for at least 1 member from the founding or management team of the startup.

-MIT Enterprise Forum Pan Arab & Saudi Arabia will cover the travel expenses for up to 2 members per semi finalist team.
-The travel expenses covered include flight tickets, accommodation, and transportation from/to the bootcamp venue (if needed).
+MIT Enterprise Forum Pan Arab will cover the travel expenses for up to 2 members per team.
+The travel expenses covered include flight tickets, accommodation, and transportation from/to the training venue (if needed).

-MIT Enterprise Forum Pan Arab & Saudi Arabia do not guarantee to help with the Visas.
+MIT Enterprise Forum Pan Arab does not guarantee assistance with the visas.

-Participation is mandatory for at least 1 member from the founding team of the startup who attends the bootcamp.
+Participation is mandatory for at least 1 member from the founding team that attended the bootcamp.

 Yes, they can.
-However, MITEF Pan Arab & Saudi Arabia only cover expenses for up to 2 members per team.
+However, MITEF Pan Arab only covers expenses for up to 2 members per team.

-The bootcamp training, SIF, and Final event and awards ceremony are mandatory: at least one team member from the founding team must attend.
+Attendance to the bootcamp, final event and awards ceremony is mandatory for at least one team member from the founding team.

 If your team has qualified for the semifinals in the last competition’s edition, the team will have to wait for another 2 editions before applying again.

-If a participating team does not respect the rules of the competition, and is not being responsive with the MITEF Pan Arab & Saudi Arabia teams over a period of time, or if a team member is behaving in an unprofessional and disturbing manner, MIT Enterprise Forum Pan Arab & Saudi Arabia reserve the right to disqualify the team from the competition without prior notice.
+If a participating team does not respect the rules of the competition, and is not being responsive with the MITEF Pan Arab team over a period of time, or if a team member is behaving in an unprofessional and disturbing manner, MIT Enterprise Forum Pan Arab reserves the right to disqualify the team from the competition without prior notice.